mannatgupta146/Golfinity/readme.md

 | 📱 Responsive Design (Desktop)   | Looks polished on different screen sizes                                   |
 | 💬 Testimonial & Call to Action | Builds credibility and prompts interaction

+## ✨ What I Learned

+- How to integrate **SheryJS** for animated cursors and magnetic hover effects
+- Using **GSAP** with **ScrollTrigger** for scroll-based transitions and animations
+- Responsive layout techniques for complex sections
+- Styling with custom fonts, gradients, and layered visuals
+- Video backgrounds, animated cards, and modern UI design principles

 ## 📦 Installation & Usage